ffloof/TurkishDraughts/README.md

 ## Introduction

-I wanted to write an ai for a board game but seeing that most like chess or checkers have been done before a million times over.
-I opted for a variant of checkers/draughts known as [Turkish Draughts](https://en.wikipedia.org/wiki/Turkish_draughts).
+I wanted to write an ai for a board game but seeing that most like chess or checkers have been done before a million times over, I opted for a variant of checkers/draughts known as [Turkish Draughts](https://en.wikipedia.org/wiki/Turkish_draughts).
 The rules are fairly similar to traditional checkers/draughts with the main difference being pieces move along the axis as opposed to diagonally.
 This project includes the ai, and a frontend ui, to play the game against it or watch a match between the two ai.

 ## Game Rules

 //Like checkers but pieces move along axis

 //Kings move any distance

 //Pieces have to take if afforded the opportunity

 //Win conditions

 ## Move Evaluation